What's True About The Myth About Squarespace SEO: A Review

 Sometimes in Squarespace, headlines and an effective, hierarchical headline structure are difficult to set up or doing so wastes the attractive features of the template.

 The symbiosis of headlines and body text is crucial to SEO.
 You generally want to have a single H1 headline on the page and most likely include a primary keyword, and additional, possibly multiple H2 and/or H3 headlines as further elaboration of your page's theme in a logical hierarchy.
 Your body text supports and elaborates on the page's theme.
 Google can understand your page better that way, and it thinks humans will understand your page better that way too.
-Which is often the case.

 So it's a significant problem that on some Squarespace templates, there's no way to have an H1 headline on certain pages.